 One of my favorite features with the F-150 Raptor is its infotainment system that’s shared among many of Ford’s vehicles.
 I tend to review a lot of cars and the last thing I want to do is spend extra time to hook up my phone.
 With Ford’s system, I’m able to quickly connect and go, super small learning curve if it is your first time.
 Another cool feature (not really a feature but I found it added to the fun to drive list) is the sound the Raptor made as it quickly accelerates.
 It had this sound as the engine spooled up and it was like all the wind was sucked up right before it took off.
 I quite enjoyed hearing that as I took it up during my speed and acceleration test.

 Overall the Ford F-150 Raptor would be the envy of any driving in the suburbs, as I definitely felt this when I pass by a few where I live.
-Clocking in at little over $50,000 base price this isn’t a cheap pickup truck, but I’d definitely have one in my driveway…if money wasn’t a concern!
-Check out our Drone fly by below!
+Clocking in at a little over $50,000 base price this isn’t a cheap pickup truck, but I’d definitely have one in my driveway…if money wasn’t a concern!
+Check out our Drone fly-by below!